MykhayloGusak/backend-developer-assessment/README.md

 ## Solution Details
 - The responsibilities have been broken down into layers.
-- DDD and the construction patterns of the onion architecture have been used.
+- [Domain-driven design (DDD)](https://en.wikipedia.org/wiki/Domain-driven_design) and the construction patterns of the [Onion Architecture](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/) have been used.
-- The dependency inversion has been applied to decouple components.
+- The injection of dependencies and inversion of control has been applied to decouple components.
+The [Awilix](https://github.com/jeffijoe/awilix) library has been used for this purpose.
 - The system is easy to modify, update and scale thanks to its structure.
 It has the structure for a business application.
 - Code is well documented and fully commented.
 - For the authentication the user name has been used, the password has been left blank since they are not provided.
 - For authorization JSON WEB TOKENS is used instead of cookies.
-- The api uses parameters instead of queries (can be modified to suit the desired solution)
+- The api uses parameters instead of queries (can be modified to suit the desired solution).
+- Minimum number of dependencies used.

 ## How to Use
 ```bash